Retirement Plan Eligibility and Election

 - Members of the New York State Teachers’ Retirement System (TRS) should file an Application for Retirement between 1 and 90 days before your retirement date*.

-- Members of the Optional Retirement Program (ORP), including TIAA/CREF, should notify their ORP investment provider up to the day before their retirement date*.
+- Members of the Optional Retirement Program (ORP), including TIAA, should notify their ORP investment provider up to the day before their retirement date*.

 - Contact the Time Records Office at 437-4715 regarding leave accruals and usage before retirement.
 Any vacation or personal leave you plan to use must be taken before your retirement date.